-With high risk strains of HPV infection, HPV-16 and HPV-18, abnormal cervical cells can progress to cervical intraepithelial neoplasia.
-If you have ever gotten this diagnosis, you probably know if it as a CIN 1, 2, or 3 diagnosis.
+With high-risk strains of HPV infection, HPV-16 and HPV-18, abnormal cervical cells can progress to cervical intraepithelial neoplasia.
+If you have ever gotten this diagnosis, you probably know if it is a CIN 1, 2, or 3.

 CIN 1 is the least concerning, and CIN 3 is the most concerning and most likely to progress into cervical cancer.
 When an HPV infection causes CIN damage to the cervical cells, these lesions have been associated with premature labour and low birth weight in some cases.